Diet

 Can Guinea Pigs Eat Cantaloupe Rind?

-Although the cantaloupe rind/ skin is rich in fiber, it has a hard and rough texture and it can be difficult for your guinea pigs to chew and digest it.
+Although the cantaloupe rind is rich in fiber, it has a hard, rough texture that can be difficult for guinea pigs to chew and digest.
+It can lead to indigestion, diarrhea, bloating, and other digestive issues.

-So, it is best to not feed your guinea pigs the cantaloupe rind.
+It’s best not to feed your guinea pigs the cantaloupe rind.

 Can Guinea Pigs Eat Cantaloupe Flesh?